watty62/SRPPM/README.md

 ##Progress so far##

 * Given the starting URL, the scraper finds the link to the current performance report in PDF.
 * The programme notes the file name (as it contains info on the year and period which we use later) and downloads a copy.
+Update as of scraperv1.4 - it now deals with shifting naming patterns which appeared in p10 of 2016-17.
 * The programme invokes the PDFTables API, sending the PDF and gets returned a CSV file which is given the same file name but with the correct CSV suffix.
-* We then parse the CSV, locating the necessary bits of data, writes these to nested lists, which it the sorts alphabetically by station before (for now) writing these to a plain text file as CSV.
+* We then parse the CSV, locating the necessary bits of data, writes these to nested lists, which it the sorts alphabetically by station before writing these to a plain text file as CSV.
+This is useful for those who cannot use the SQLite database.
-* We store data in three linked tables in a SQLite database
+* It stores the data in three linked tables in a SQLite database
-* Moved the code which creates or drops the tables if they exist to a function, created a call to the function in the main programme body, so that it can easily be commented out to avoid deleting existing data
+* I've moved the code which creates or drops the tables if they exist to a function, created a call to the function in the main programme body, so that it can easily be commented out to avoid deleting existing data.

-##To be done##
-I need to re-run the code w/c 2017-Jan-08 to see how it performs against a new set of data which it will import.
+* I've now recoded the main extraction process to work on tables with an extra blank column which appeared in P9 and P10 or 2016-17.

 ## Optional extras##